jessepav/lacygoill-wiki-backup/floating_point.md

 More formally:

-There exists a one-to-one correspondence between this set and the set of natural numbers; IOW, all of its elements can be written in an enumeration:
+There exists a one-to-one correspondence between this set and the set of natural numbers; IOW, there exists a method which:

+   - can enumerate all of its elements

         s₁, s₂, s₃, ...

-With no infinity in the middle.
+   - doesn't contain any infinity  in the middle, so that  you can reach any element  in a finite amount of time

-So, this is an enumeration of the natural numbers:
+For example, this enumeration of the natural numbers proves that the set is countable:

     1 3 2 5 4 7 6 ...
                   ^^^
                   allowed

-But not this:
+But not this one:

     2 4 6 8 ...
 1 3 5 7 ...
             ^^^